oblivioncth/CLIFp/README.md

 You can find a title's ID by right clicking on an entry in Flashpoint and selecting "Copy Game UUID".
 This switch also supports starting additional apps, though getting their UUID is more tricky as I currently know of no other way than opening [FP Install Dir]\Data\flashpoint.sqlite in a database browser and searching for the ID manually.
 I will look into if an easier way to obtain their IDs can be implemented.

 If the ID belongs to a main game/animation entry, any additional apps that are marked as auto-run before will also be started ahead of time just as they would be when using the Flashpoint Launcher.

+**Random:**
+This mode works exactly the same as Auto mode except that the title ID is selected at random (uniformly) for you from the pool of all playable games/animations.
+A title qualifies as playable if it is a main title who's status is not "Not Working" or if it is an additional-app that is not a message, extra, or otherwise Autostart-before entry.

 **App/Param:**
 This method can only start one application at a time.
 Use the **-x/--exe** switch to specify the relative (from Flashpoint's directory) path to the application to launch and the **-p/--param** switch to provide the launch arguments that will be passed to the target application.